himbeles/homebridge-kobold/README.md

 ]
 ```

-You can get a token using the following two curl commands:
+You can get a token using the GUI tool [Kobold Token Getter](https://github.com/himbeles/kobold-token-get) or using the following two curl commands:

 ```bash
 # This will trigger the email sending